googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 add one dependency from `@com_github_googleapis//${subdir}`, which might not be correct.
 You may need to modify that dependency and/or add additional dependencies for more complex libraries.

+## Potentially update the service directories

+A library may contain services in several subdirectories.
+The scaffold only knows about one such subdirectory.
+You may need to manually update the `service_dirs` lists to include all subdirectories in the following files:

+- `google/cloud/${library}/BUILD.bazel`
+- `google/cloud/${library}/CMakeLists.txt`

+[#10237] offers one way to automate this step.

 ## Update the root files